 Future land use was examined to evaluate the area's predicted growth and development.
-Figures 2-29 and 2-30 show the future land use.
+Figures 2-29 and 2-30 show the future land use in Wake County and Harnett County respectively.
 Below are some highlights by corridor segment:

 Future U.S. 401 in Wake County as Currently Identified in the MTP